"Blue" Diving Center

 • In 1840, the Roukairol Benoit (Benoit Rouquayrol) and Ogkist Ntenerouz (Auguste Denayrouze) improved the primitive diving of Augusto Siempe (Augustus Siebe).

-• In 1878 presented the first device of closed circuit.
+• In 1878,the first device of closed circuit was presented.

 • In 1920 the chief officer of the French Navy, Korly has invented swimming fins.
-This important invention has allowed a diver to accelerate movement under the water.
+This important invention has allowed the diver to accelerate movement while underwater.